TurboGears/tgwebsite/src/index.rst

 .. rst-class:: inline

-   or follow TurboGears on `Google+`_ for the latest news!
+   or follow TurboGears on `Twitter`_ for the latest news!

 Give It a Try
 =============

-| TurboGears 2 works on Python 2.6, 2.7, 3.2, 3.3 and 3.4.
+TurboGears 2 works on Python 2.7, 3.4, 3.5, 3.6 and 3.7.
-| Try it now, in your browser, using `Runnable`_

 Or set it up in a `virtual environment`_ on your machine: